auth0/docs/articles/extensions/delegated-admin/hooks/settings.md

 ## Localization

 Beginning with version 3.0 of the Delegated Admin Extension, you can provide a language dictionary for use with localization.
-The language dictionary is used only for static page content -- for field level content, you must use **userFields** labels.
+The language dictionary is used only for static page content - for field level content, you must use **userFields** labels.

 ::: note
 Localization is aimed at those working with non-administrative functions when managing users.
 Auth0 currently does not support localization on any of the Configuration pages.
 :::

+To specify the locale, you can use the path.
+For example: https://${account.tenant}.us.webtask.io/auth0-delegated-admin/en/users will set context.locale to `en` in the settings query.

 The **languageDictionary** is set as part of the settings query, which allows you to: